syn2cat/CryptoMessageInABottle/ActivityInstructions.md

 ## Vigenère cipher
 And then, you can move on to Vigenère cipher, which is a good way to lead into talking about Enigma-style ciphers that use multiple alphabets, making decryption more difficult, and how that led to more complex systems.
 As we will put up a Vigenere square, youngsters can encode (as a group) a short message and see how very different it looks from the previous ciphers.

+How to explain encryption using a Vigenere square:

+Kids choose a keyword, e.g. 'dog'.
+They write the keyword (repeating it as many times as necessary) above the words of the message they want to encrypt – D above the first letter, O above the second letter, G above the third letter, and again D above the fourth letter, etc. Then, they start encrypting with the first letter of the keyword, e.g. D. They look at the Vigenere square and find the row starting with that chosen keyletter, e.g. D. Then, they use this row as a ciphertext alphabet to encrypt all the plaintext letters in their message, that have the chosen keyletter above them by choosing the right column.
+The cipher text letter is where the keyword row crosses the plaintext letter column.

+The same is repeated for the second, third and so on letter of the keyword.

 ## Public Key Cryptography
 Explain that previously shown ciphers use the same key for encrypting and decrypting – symmetric encryption.
 It is more secure if each of us has different keys.